clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

-Instrument Your Code with the libtelemetry API
+Instrument your code with the libtelemetry API
 ==============================================

 Prerequisites